 - 8 virtual sessions, each 1.5 hours biweekly from 9-10:30 am.
 Webinars will be interactive where appropriate, with exercises to apply the principles of discussion and increase understanding.
 Each webinar will be accompanied by templates and tools.

-- Each session is led by Steve Zimmerman of Spectrum Nonprofit Services
+- The sessions are led by Steve Zimmerman, Principal of Spectrum Nonprofit Services

-Executive directors, finance staff members, board treasurers, or anyone looking to learn more about nonprofit finances will benefit from this progam.
+Executive directors, finance staff members, board treasurers, or anyone looking to learn more about nonprofit finances will benefit from this program.

 Priority is given to nonprofits within the Community Foundation for the Fox Valley Region service area.

 (Calumet, Outagamie, Shawano, Waupaca, and Neenah/Menasha area of Winnebago County)

 Cost per participant: $800

 Two participants from the same organization: $1000